What is Compounding?

 Now that we understand the nuts and bolts of the math, let’s look at how this same example plays out over a longer time frame.
 By reinvesting the 4% annual interest for 30 years, the $15,000 hypothetical investment could have more than tripled in value, to $48,651 at the end of the period.

 Reinvest earnings and put your money to work.
 You may have noticed that our hypothetical example assumes the interest payment is never taken in cash.
-Reinvesting the interest increases the value which, in turn, increases the amount of interest earned each year.
+Reinvesting the interest increases the value of the investment which, in turn, increases the amount of interest earned each year.
 As time passes, interest on the reinvested interest could rival or even surpass the interest generated from the initial investment alone.

 Earnings Can Dwarf the Initial Investment Over Time